Afternoon Tea dates will be posted at 10 am on the following dates:

 Note: There is a fee if you are attending this town wide event and visiting the other participating businesses.
 There will be limited tickets available.

-Afternoon TEA Wednesday - May 8 - Filled
+Afternoon Tea - Wednesday, May 7 - Filled

 Select: 11:00 am, 12:00, or 1:00 pm